-In order to show your zeal for the job, include your educational philosophy in your teaching resume example’s career summary.
+In order to show your zeal for the job, include your educational philosophy in your career summary.
 For example:

 “Vibrant Arts teacher with two years of experience molding creative minds.
 Fervid in educating and encouraging students to become the great artists they ought to be.”

-Teachers are in the field of education, so it is but expected that you produce a teaching resume that emphasizes your academic credentials.
-Open your curriculum vitae with your degrees, certifications and credentials.
+Teachers are in the field of education, so it is but expected that you application emphasizes your academic credentials.
+Open your resume with your degrees, certifications and credentials.

-Accomplishments are some of the most important aspects of a teacher resume.
+Accomplishments are some of the most important aspects of any resume.
 For example, if you are applying in a school with low math scores, you should point out your accomplishments and projects that have helped improve the math rates in your previous school.

 In order to strike the interest of the reader, make sure to use the STAR technique: